 (4 x 7.5 / 4 x 6km)

 |9||Sat 15 Jan 22||Training Day||Patrol Race Preparation (Slip Day)|

 |10||Sun 16 Jan 22||DH – Team & Individual||Military Patrol|

 |11||Mon 17 Jan 22||Super G – Team & Individual||Slip Day|

 |Main Prize Giving Ceremony|

-Units are to confirm their arrival plans with Daniela by Mon 4 Jan 21.
-Units arriving on registration day on Sat 9 Jan 21 are to check in with Daniela at the race office in Villeneuve from 1000hrs to 1600hrs.
-Accn for SH21 has been organised to cater for standard team sizes, includes free parking, and waxing facilities.
+Units are to book into accommodation with Daniela by 27 Dec 22 in order to receive accommodation details and arrival instructions.
+Early arrivals will be organised by Daniela on an individual basis.
+Units arriving on registration day are to check in with Daniela at the race office in Villeneuve from 1000hrs to 1600hrs.
+Accommodation has been organised to cater for standard team sizes and includes free parking and designated waxing areas.
 Larger teams may need to be split, but every effort will be made to ensure that apartments are close together.
 Teams will be accommodated in the most cost-efficient manner possible, but individuals will NOT be expected to share double beds.
-Due to the limitation of accn space, teams are urged to carefully consider the amount of equipment and material they bring, and pack as efficiently as possible.
+Due to the limitation of accommodation space, teams are urged to carefully consider the amount of equipment and material they bring, and pack as efficiently as possible.

-There are always handy items that you forget when planning an exercise such as SPARTAN HIKE.
-To try and ensure that you forget the minimum number of these a list of useful items has been constructed by the SPARTAN HIKE Directing Staff.
-If you have any useful tips for the exercise that are not included in our list, please contact us via the Contact Us page and we will be happy to include them for the benefit of other participants on future exercises:
+There are always handy items that you forget when planning an exercise such as Spartan Hike.
+To try and ensure that you forget the minimum number of these a list of useful items has been constructed by the Spartan Hike Directing Staff.
+If you have any useful tips for the exercise that are not included in our list, please contact us via the contact address and we will be happy to include them for the benefit of other participants on future exercises: